Law Enforcement in Washington, D.C.: An Explainer

 1. The U.S. Capitol Police (USCP) has more than 2,000 officers who protect the buildings in the U.S. Capitol Complex and share responsibility for the land surrounding it with MPD, the local police.
 The Capitol Police Board and U.S. House and Senate Appropriations and Authorizing Committees jointly authorize and oversee the Capitol Police.
 Officer Eugene Goodman, who was awarded the Congressional Gold Medal for saving numerous members of Congress in the Senate chamber from the rioters, is a Capitol Police officer.

 2. In charge of policing all National Parks across the country, the U.S. Park Police (USPP) are the law enforcement responsible for the Memorial Parks and National Mall.
 The National Mall is not a real mall; it’s the land stretching from the U.S. Capitol on the East, the Lincoln Memorial on the West, the White House on the North and the area around the Tidal Basin on the South.
 It includes several national monuments and memorials and borders several governmental buildings.
-In Washington, D.C. the 300 permanently stationed USPP Officers have the same powers and duties as the D.C.
+In Washington, D.C. the few hundred permanently stationed USPP Officers have the same powers and duties as the D.C.
 Metro Police.
 In fact, the USPP typically fulfills the role of “the frontline law enforcement agency during protests and demonstrations in the National Mall and outside the White House.”

 3. The U.S. Secret Service protects our nation’s highest elected leaders, visiting foreign heads of state, and national security events.
 This includes securing and protecting the buildings where these individuals are, such as the White House and the Capitol.